Tloops/tloops.github.io/_pages/about.md

 ## Highlights

 Remarkably, I was teaching Java in SUSTech as a tutor and gained many compliments and support.
 Until now, nearly **1,600+** students (40% of total undergraduates) in SUSTech have taken my classes.
 And I'm enjoying teaching and helping noobs with fixing their bugs.

+## Hobbies

+Beyond academics, I have a wide range of interests.
+I enjoy singing and sometimes rap.
+I have performed on many big stages (though they weren't actually that big, haha).

+Recently, I've become fascinated with board games, particularly strategy ones like **Ark Nova**, for their strategic depth and requirement for long-term planning and rational competition.